What is it? – Medical Definition

 It is a uterine pain throughout the time of menstruation.
 Pain can occur with menstruation or precede menstruation for 1 to 3 days.
 The pain tends to reach its peak 24 hours after menstruation and disappears after 2 to 3 days.
 It is usually acute but may be cramping, throbbing, or a constant and dull discomfort; It can radiate to the legs.

 - Headache, nausea, constipation or diarrhea, low back pain, and urinary frequency are common; vomiting occurs occasionally.

 - The symptoms of premenstrual syndrome can occur during part or all of menstruation.

 - Sometimes endometrial clots or casts are expelled.

 Dysmenorrhea can be: Primary (most common) and secondary (due to abnormalities of the pelvis)

-The symptoms can not be explained by structural gynecological disorders.
+Structural gynecological disorders can not explain the symptoms.
 The pain is believed to be the result of uterine contractions and ischemia,

 - Contributing factors may include the following: